neoforged/.github/primers/26.1/index.md

     - `DebugScreenEntryList` now takes in a `DataFixer`
 - `net.minecraft.client.gui.components.tabs.TabNavigationBar#setWidth` -> `updateWidth`, not one-to-one
 - `net.minecraft.client.gui.navigation.FocusNavigationEvent$ArrowNavigation` now takes in a nullable `ScreenRectangle` for the previous focus
+- `net.minecraft.client.gui.render.GuiRenderer#incrementFrameNumber` -> `endFrame`, not one-to-one
 - `net.minecraft.client.gui.render.state.GuiItemRenderState` no longer takes in the `String` name
 - `net.minecraft.client.gui.screens`
+    - `BackupConfirmScreen` now takes in a `boolean` of whether to force the backup
     - `ConfirmScreen#layout` is now final
     - `DemoIntroScreen` replaced by `ClientPacketListener#openDemoIntroScreen`, now private
+    - `GenericWaitingScreen` now takes in three `boolean`s for showing the loading dots, the cancel button, and whether the screen should close on escape
 - `net.minecraft.client.gui.screens.inventory.AbstractMountInventoryScreen#mount` is now final
 - `net.minecraft.client.gui.screens.options`
     - `OptionsScreen` now implements `HasGamemasterPermissionReaction`